 - 3.6.4.1 Function firing semi-automatic.
 The weapon shall operate without malfunctions or unserviceable parts (see 6.10.3), as defined by Table I, during one 30-round cycle in semi-automatic mode.
-Rounds number 5 thru 15 shall be used for the target and accuracy verification in support of 3.6.6. - 3.6.4.2 Function firing automatic.
-The weapon shall operate without malfunctions or unserviceable parts, as defined by Table I, during one (1) thirty (30) round cycle in automatic mode.
-The weapon shall fire all thirty (30) rounds as long as the trigger is held fully rearward position.
-Any of the twenty (20) rounds shall be used for the cyclic rate of fire verification in support of cyclic rate of fire (see 3.6.5). - 3.6.5 Cyclic rate of fire.
-The cyclic rate of fire for a thirty (30) round continuous burst firing using a 30 round magazine shall be within 700 to 1025 rounds per minute when firing M855, 5.56mm ball cartridges, in accordance with drawing 9342868.
-The cyclic rate of fire measurement shall be taken on a thirty round burst on any continuous twenty (20) rounds of the function firing automatic (3.6.4.2) verification. - 3.6.6 Targeting and accuracy.
+Rounds number 5 thru 15 shall be used for the target and accuracy verification in support of 3.6.6. - 3.6.4.2 Function firing burst.
+The weapon shall operate without malfunctions or unserviceable parts, as defined by Table I, during one 30-round cycle in burst mode.
+The first trigger pull shall fire one, two or three rounds.
+Each successive trigger pull shall fire three (3) rounds as long as the trigger is held fully rearward during the entire three (3) round burst.
+The last trigger pull when the magazine is emptied shall be a one, two or three round burst.
+The fourth or fifth trigger pull shall be used for the cyclic rate of fire verification in support of cyclic rate of fire (see 3.6.5).

+- 3.6.5 Cyclic rate of fire.
+The cyclic rate of fire for three (3) round burst firing using a 30 round magazine shall be within 700 to 900 rounds per minute when firing M855, 5.56mm ball cartridges, in accordance with drawing 9342868.
+The cyclic rate of fire measurement shall be taken on a three round burst, occurring on the fourth or fifth trigger pull of the function firing burst (3.6.4.2) verification. - 3.6.6 Targeting and accuracy.
 Ten (10) rounds shall be fired from each weapon at a target, the heavy outline specified in Figure 1, located at 100 yards.
 The extreme spread shall be in accordance with Figure 1.
 The M855, 5.56mm ball cartridges shall be in accordance with drawing 9342868 and shall have an average vertical and horizontal standard deviation between 3.4 inches and 4.0 inches at 600 yards.
 For each weapon, the target and accuracy measurement shall be taken using rounds number 5 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification.